TaylorJadin/jadin.me/content/posts/2023/06/blog-to-do-list/index.md

 I'd rate the work required here at "medium-ish."
 This shouldn't be too hard, just need to set aside some time to work on it.

+## ☐ Fix cover images
+I added nice lightboxes to all images on this site, except for cover images.
+I want to fix that, as well as add a slick integrated way to cover images, instead of putting text at the bottom of the post.

 ## ☐ About page

 I should really make an about page where I can start collecting signature projects, presentations, and stuff like that.